Clinamenic/GFEL/content/library/Implementation Guides/Case Study - Ethereum Localism.md

 - **February 2025** — Initiative launches at GFEL Boulder
 - **April 2025** — Telegram group and initial site go live

-- Contributors organize co-working sessions, async collaboration, and community calls
+- Contributors organize online co-working sessions, async collaboration, and community calls
 - A dedicated channel for development fosters transparency and shared ownership

 Governance is informal yet participatory: decisions are made by the most engaged contributors through collective dialogue and shared visioning.